brianritchie1312/Topcat_Selenium/README.md

 If problem still occurs, double check the element selector/filename strings.

 #### Browser hangs after opening and does nothing
 This one annoyed me for a while.
-A new update for chrome (64.0.3282.119) didn't work with any version of chromedriver.
+A new update for chrome didn't work with any version of chromedriver.
 So if you experience a similar problem, check version numbers of both drivers and browsers against each other in the notes of webdriver download page.
 Check when the most recent update of the browser was released, if it's less than a week or two, you may have to reinstall an older browser or just wait for the driver to be updated.

+A Chrome/Chromium Update some time just before 24th Jan 2018 broke version 2.35 of Chromedriver, so if 2.36 hasn't been released yet, try installing older versions of chrome/chromium.

 TODO